 Dr Dan Allen from Manchester Metropolitan University and the award-winning storyteller, author and playwright, Richard O’Neill join Andy McClenaghan to discuss the discrimination experienced by Gypsy, Roma and Traveller Communities across the UK.
 They explore the changes that are needed to ensure social workers support these communities and address the prejudice and intolerance they face.

-Anti-Racism in Social Work: BASW England Presentations
+Anti-Racism in Social Work: BASW England Films and Presentations

 More webinars and presentations to be added over the coming weeks.